IanDab47/Global-Keebs/README.md

 - Fork and clone onto your local device
 - Create a .env file with the following variables
   - PORT = '8000'
-    - This can be any port available
+    - This can be any available port number
   - ENC_SECRET = ''
     - Inbetween the quotes needs to contain a string of some amount of characters
-  - DATABASE_URI = ''
+- Ensure you have psql installed
-    -
+- Run the commands `sequlize db:create` and `sequelize db:migrate`

 ### RESTful Charts
 ##### Users